5 Ways to Get More Done with Motorq Fuse Assistant

 Fuse Assistant immediately identifies the relevant vehicles and provides the mileage information needed to evaluate utilization across the fleet.

-From there, customers often ask questions such as:
+From there, teams often continue with prompts such as:

-- Which vehicles have the highest idle time?
+- Which vehicles have been idle for more than two weeks?

 Because Fuse Assistant maintains context across the conversation, teams can continue exploring the data without rebuilding reports or starting over each time.
 A simple utilization question can quickly turn into a deeper investigation that helps identify opportunities, trends, or operational issues.